effektif/user-docs/docs/action-types/box.rst

 then you can use that to save each customer’s files in a separate folder.
 Use a forward slash (``/``) to separate nested subfolder levels.

-Next to `Files to upload`, you can select the variable field containing one or more files to be uploaded.
-If there was no file variable, a variable called 'File' is created automatically.
-If there was already a file or list of files in the variables, it is preselected.
+Next to `Files to upload`, you can select the variable field containing one or more files to upload.
+If the process did not already include a file variable, Effektif automatically creates a variable called 'File'.
+If the process variables did include a file or list of files, Effektif preselects it.